keymanapp/help.keyman.com/developer/17.0/context/package-editor.md

   for each example, plus a short description (in English) of what the text is about.

-  The key sequence must have list each key combination, separated by space.
+  The key sequence must list each key combination, separated by space.
 The actual text for each key is reasonably arbitrary, to allow you to provide examples for touch keyboards as well as desktop keyboards.
 There are three special kinds of key strings: